ksahlin/strobemers/README.md

 ref_id  ref_pos query_pos   match_length_on_reference
 ```

 Small example output from aligning sirv reads to transcripts (data above) which also highlights the stobemers strength compared to kmers.
 While kmers can give a more nuanced differentiation (compare read hits to `SIRV606` and `SIRV616`) both the sequences are good candidates for downstream processing.
 In this small example, the strobemers produce fewer hits/less output needed for post clustering of matches, e.g., for downstream clustering/alignment/mapping.
+Notice that randstobe hit positions are currently not deterministic due to hash seed is set at each new pyhon instantiation.
+I will fix the hash seed in future implementations.

 **Strobemers (2,15,50)**